Flash to HTML5: Do it Like a Pro with Articulate Storyline

-When your legacy course is scenario-based, the characters in Articulate Storyline come in handy to convert it into HTML5 in no time.
+When the course that needs to be converted from Flash to HTML5 is scenario-based, the characters in Articulate Storyline come in handy to complete conversion in no time.
 You just need to insert a suitable background and place the characters of your choice with the required pose and expression – you are all set to add the scenario in your course.

-Have a look at these sample games developed in Articulate Storyline
+Take a look at these sample games developed in Articulate Storyline.

 Just like the trigger of a gun, when pressed, fires a bullet, a trigger in Articulate Storyline assigns actions to any object.
 For instance, if you wish to navigate to a new screen, you must assign a trigger to a particular button.
 This is like an action-reaction duo – when you click the button, you navigate to the assigned screen.
 The Trigger wizard in Articulate Storyline, coupled with basic reasoning skills, help you create triggers that add functionality to your interactivities.